 Who has access?

-Reports are available on Starter plans and up, and Company plans can put their own branding on them!
+Reports are available on Pro plans and up, and Company plans can put their own branding on them.
 But because we’re excited, everyone can test them out for two weeks, for free!

 How many reports can I create?